LAPFF statement in response to government and coal mining in the UK

 The government can promote this decarbonisation, which creates jobs, by also providing greater certainty for climate-friendly investments, including ensuring clarity over not promoting competing carbon dependent industries and initiatives, such as coal mining.

 LAPFF has joined other investors in writing to the Prime Minister regarding the proposed new coking coal mine in Cumbria.
 This noted that opening the mine would have a notable impact on the UK’s legally binding carbon budgets.
 The letter sets out strong investor support for long-term certainty and the alignment of all government decisions to the Paris Agreement.
 As part of achieving long-term sustainable investments, it is important that jobs of the future, rather than jobs of the past, are placed at the heart of communities.
-The letter can be accessed here: IIGCC letter to UK government regarding coking coal in the UK.
+The letter can be accessed here: Letter from investors regarding new coal mine in Cumbria

 The next meeting of the APPG inquiry is taking place on 17th March (at 2pm) and speakers include Lord Deben (Chair, Committee on Climate Change) and Polly Billington (Chief Executive, UK100).
 For more information on the inquiry and how to attend please contact Paul Hunter at firstname.lastname@example.org .